JuliaData/DataFrames.jl/docs/src/man/missing.md

    3 │      3       6
 ```

-Now `df` allows missing values in all its columns (we could have passed a column
+Now `df` allows missing values in all its columns.
+We can take advantage of this
-selector as a second argument to [`allowmissing!`](@ref) to restrict the change
-to only some columns in our data frame).
-We can take advantage of this fact
-and set some of the values in `df` to `missing`, e.g.:
+fact and set some of the values in `df` to `missing`, e.g.:

 ```jldoctest missings
 julia> df[1, 1] = missing